Kagebounshin/neverday-milestone-project-1/README.md

 #### Navbar
 - At the top of the page is the navbar, and it is fixed to the top, so it will follow you up and down when you are navigating your way through the website.
-You can easily navigate your way through the diffrent sections, to get back to the to you can press either the logo to the left or "Home".
+You can easily navigate your way through the diffrent sections, to get back to the top you can press either the logo to the left or "Home".
 When you are visiting the site on smaller devices the nav links will collapse into a burger menu.

 #### Home
 - I have used the carousel component from bootstrap.
 When you open the page to logo appears with some aninmation, followed by a text and an spotify icon, the icon points you in the direction to our music.
-The second picture has a text and a sign up button, press the button and you'll get to a modal, there you can sign up for the newsletter.
+The second picture has a text and an "envelope" icon, press the icon and you'll get to a modal, there you can Subscribe for the newsletter.
 If shown on smaller devices, the information text will be push down below the images.

 #### Newsletter Form

-- Click the sign up button, and you will be directed to a modal.
+- Click the "envelope" icon, and you will be directed to a modal.
 In that modal you can enter your emailadress and then submit it by clicking the 'Subscribe' button.

 #### About

 - This is where you can read about Neverday and its members.
 A short but informative text, and an image of the band.
 The members is discribed in a text below that image.
-Then there is five personal cards with an images of each bandmember.
+Then there is five personal cards with an images of each band member.
 It has a "flip" function, so if you click them the card flips over and reveals some personal information.

 ##### Shows